 Chapter 6

 "The school is?"
-I asked, buckling my seatbelt and getting situated for the trip that would take us to the train station that's on the border of Ahjuta's pack land.
-I could see the shadow of four other cars beginning to move forward before our car lurched into motion.
+Lily asked, buckling her seatbelt and getting situated for the trip to the train station on the border of Ahjuta's pack land.
+She could see the shadow of four other cars beginning to move forward before their car lurched into motion.

 "It's not all bad," said a new girl.